 A legal guardian is an individual who has the legal authority to care for and manage the affairs of a child.
 A legal guardian has the same responsibilities to and for the child as does a parent.
 The parent retains limited legal rights, including reasonable contacts and visits, and the parent can request the return of the child to their custody.
 The standard for this return is best interest of the child.
 The parent retains the duty to financially support their child.

-This webpage covers two different types of guardianships: Dependency Guardianships and Probate Guardianships, both of which involve children whose parents are unable or unwilling to care for them.
+This section covers two different types of guardianships: (1) Dependency Guardianships and (2) Probate Guardianships.
+Both types of guardianships involve children whose parents are unable or unwilling to care for them.
 The Dependency Court grants a “Dependency Guardianship” and the Probate Court grants a “Probate Guardianship.”

 Dependency guardianships are granted by the dependency court.
 Once CPS is involved, and a dependent petition is on file in dependency court, the court has exclusive jurisdiction over the child.
 At this point, guardianship can be established in lieu of dependency or as part of a dependency permanent plan.

-A guardianship may be established in lieu of dependency if the biological parent(s) consent and the petition can then be dismissed in court.
+In lieu of dependency: A guardianship may be established in lieu of dependency if the biological parent(s) consent and the petition can then be dismissed in court.
 Where a legal guardian is appointed in lieu of dependency, no reunification services will be offered to the parents and the parent(s) must be so advised by the court.
 Welfare and Institutions Code § 360(a)

-If the child has already been declared a dependent child of the court, the court may order guardianship of the child as a permanent plan.
+As the permanent plan: If the child has already been declared a dependent child of the court, the court may order guardianship of the child as a permanent plan.
 The court proceeds to permanent planning when parents are denied reunification services or when reunification services have been terminated and the hearing to select the permanent plan has been set.
 Welfare and Institutions Code § 366.26